 Domestic Violence and Other Protective Orders

-Courts must order respondents to certain types of protective orders (domestic violence, stalking, harassment, and others) issued after a noticed hearing to immediately surrender firearms and concealed pistol licenses.
-For more information about disarming individuals subject to these provisions, see Domestic Violence & Firearms in Washington.
+Under Washington law, courts are required to order respondents to certain types of protective orders issued after a noticed hearing (including orders against domestic violence, stalking, harassment, and others) to immediately relinquish their firearms and concealed pistol licenses.
+For more information about these laws and procedures, see the Domestic Violence & Firearms in Washington.

 For information about Washington’s extreme risk law, see Extreme Risk Protection Orders in Washington.

-Washington also enables courts to disarm dangerous individuals in other ways.
+Washington also enables courts to order relinquishment of firearms from other individuals that are unlawfully used or possessed in various ways.
 State superior courts and courts of limited jurisdiction may order forfeiture of a firearm proven to be:

 - Found concealed on a person not authorized to carry a concealed pistol;